Probability and Statistics (January 2024)

-This online credit-bearing course will provide an introduction to both theoretical and practical aspects of Probability and Statistics.
+The course gives an introduction to Probability and Statistics.

-Further information on the course can be found here:
+Further information can be found in the University's course catalogue:

 This online course gives an Introduction to Probability and Statistics and covers both theory and practical aspects using the statistical computer package R to perform several statistical analyses.
-Candidates should have some prior knowledge of Calculus, Combinatorics, Algebra and basic programming knowledge.
+Candidates should have some prior knowledge of Calculus, Combinatorics, Algebra and basic programming knowledge though no prior knowledge of Probability Theory or Statistics is assumed.
 Candidate should be educated to a degree level as this course is catering for those seeking postgraduate academic credit.
 However, professionals with relevant work experience may also apply even if they do not hold a degree qualification.

 Check whether your international qualifications meet our general entry requirements: